theupdateframework/taps/candidate-fulcio-tap.md

 ## Verification
+This signature, and the associated Rekor timestamp obtained by querying the Rekor server, MUST be verified by the repository and MAY be verified by the end user.
+The verifier MUST obtain the Rekor root keys using a secure offline method prior to verifying the signature and associated certificate.

+A repository should perform the following verification:

+* Verify the signature, and ensure that the signature chains up to the trusted Fulcio root.
+* Verify the proof of inclusion using the signed tree head to ensure that the certificate was included in the Rekor transparency log.
+* If the Fulcio certificate is valid at the time it is verified (ie it was uploaded within the short validity period), stop here.
+* Otherwise, query the Rekor transparancy log for the current signed tree head and a proof of inclusion of the signed tree head included in the signature.
+* Verify this inclusion proof.

-While performing the steps in the [TUF client workflow](https://theupdateframework.github.io/specification/latest/#detailed-client-workflow), if the client encounters a signature that uses a Fulcio certificate, the client MUST verify the certificate chain up to the root certificate and verify the inclusion proof to ensure that the key was valid at the time it was used to sign TUF metadata.
+While performing the steps in the [TUF client workflow](https://theupdateframework.github.io/specification/latest/#detailed-client-workflow), if the client encounters a signature that uses a Fulcio certificate, the client MUST perform the following verification:

-In addition, the repository SHOULD, and clients MAY additionally query the Rekor transparency log to ensure that the Fulcio certificate is included in the current signed tree head.
-To do so the user can directly query the transparency log for the signed tree head and inclusion proof.
-They can then verify that the certificate is in the current Rekor log.
+* Verify the signature, and ensure that the signature chains up to the trusted Fulcio root.
+* Verify the proof of inclusion using the signed tree head to ensure that the certificate was included in the Rekor transparency log.

+Online client MAY additionally perform the following verification:

+* Query the Rekor transparancy log for the current signed tree head and a proof of inclusion of the signed tree head included in the signature.
+Verify this inclusion proof.

+Clients that skip the online verification rely on the repository to ensure that the Fulcio certificate was valid at the time it was used to sign TUF metadata.

 ## Auditors
 Developers SHOULD monitor the transparency log (TL) for certificates associated with their OIDC accounts to look for unauthorized activity.
 If they see a certificate on the TL that they did not issue, the developer SHOULD replace any compromised metadata (creating new Fulcio certificate), and ensure the security of their OIDC account.
 If the OIDC account cannot be recovered, the developer MUST contact the role that delegates to them to replace the delegation to their OIDC identity.